eosnetworkfoundation/mandel-swift/README.md

 ### Key Management and Signing Utilities

-Utilities for key generation and management and other signing functionality can be found in the [EOSIO SDK for Swift: Vault](https://github.com/EOSIO/eosio-swift-vault) library.
+Utilities for key generation and management and other signing functionality can be found in the [EOS SDK for Swift: Vault](https://github.com/eosnetworkfoundation/mandel-swift-vault) library.

 ## Other Code Examples

 More examples can be found in the [EXAMPLES.md](EXAMPLES.md) document.

-## iOS Example App

-If you'd like to see EOSIO SDK for Swift in action, check out our open source [iOS Example App](https://github.com/EOSIO/eosio-swift-ios-example-app)--a working application that fetches an account's token balance and pushes a transfer action.

 ## Code Documentation

-Please refer to the generated code documentation at https://eosio.github.io/eosio-swift/ or by cloning this repo and opening any of the following files in your browser:
+Please refer to the generated code documentation at https://github.com/eosnetworkfoundation/mandel-swift/ or by cloning this repo and opening any of the following files in your browser:

 * `docs/EosioSwift/index.html`
 * `docs/EosioSwiftAbieosSerializationProvider/index.html`